thomasaarholt/prism-em.github.io/installation.md

 <a name ="cli-options"></a>
 ## Using `Prismatic` from the command line

-`Prismatic` contains a command line tool, `Prismatic`, that can be used to run simulations from within a terminal, bash script, etc. Building it requires the `CMake` variable `PRISM_ENABLE_CLI=1` at compilation time, which is the default behavior.
+`Prismatic` contains a command line tool, `prismatic`, that can be used to run simulations from within a terminal, bash script, etc. Building it requires the `CMake` variable `PRISM_ENABLE_CLI=1` at compilation time, which is the default behavior.

 The following options are available with `prismatic` (you can also print available options with `prismatic --help`), each documented as **_long form_** **_(short form)_** *parameters* : description